Forwarding a newsletter to Earmail means trusting us with the content of that email. Here's exactly what that trust covers.

 Reporting a security concern

-Found a bug, a leaked URL, or anything else that worries you?
+Found a bug or anything else that worries you?
 Email hello@earmail.app with the details and we'll get back to you fast.
-We don't run a formal bug bounty program right now, but responsible disclosure is appreciated and we're happy to credit you publicly if you'd like.

 Questions about anything on this page?
 Reply to any Earmail email or write to hello@earmail.app.